riteshcanfly/RangoLeearn/README.md

 # RangoLearn
 Learn Django
-Here I learn Django to use ir for wireless monitoring of structures
+Here I learn Django to use it for wireless monitoring of structures